Small extension node

 The small extension node (SEN) is part of a US military communication system known as Mobile Subscriber Equipment (MSE).
 A SEN is composed of two shelters, a switching shelter and a Line of sight radio terminal shelter(LOS).

 History

 Prior to the advent of the satellite based Joint Network Node (JNN), the United States Army used a system known as Mobile Subscriber Equipment (MSE) in order to provide tactical battlefield communications.
 MSE is a Line-Of-Sight (LOS) terrestrial based communications system limited by terrain and distance.
 MSE is still in use in limited quantities.
-Developed as a direct replacement of the Multichannel communications telephone switching system used from the 1960 to late 1980s.
+Developed as a direct replacement of the Multichannel communications telephone switching system used from the 1960 to early 2000s.

 The MSE SEN primary role is to provide tactical telephone and data network communications to the battlefield.
 Capabilities include integration into existing and backwards compatible interfaces for older branch exchange, as well a field radio integration.
 This integration allows for the SEN capabilities to provide communications in battlefield as well as civilian communication disaster support.